-I’ve heard first hand that minimums at the Flamingo and Linq are $10 with it going to $25 at most nights and weekends.
+As for other Strip casinos, I’ve heard first hand that minimums at the Flamingo and Linq are $15 with it going to $25 at most nights and weekends.

 As for lessons, you’ll be able to find free craps lessons at many of the major casinos on the Strip.
 Places like the Linq, Flamingo, Luxor, New-York New York, and Palazzo all offer free craps lessons.